VFPX/FoxBarcode/README.md

 These files are located in the Source folder included in the download file.

-Before instantiating the class FoxBarcode, you must run the following statements:
+Before instantiating the class **FoxBarcode**, you must run the following statements:

 <pre>SET PROCEDURE TO LOCFILE("FoxBarcode.prg"), LOCFILE("gpImage2.prg") ADDITIVE</pre>